Skip Navigation

 Step 1: Prepare your documents

-Step 2: If you are a continuing student, submit your request in accessVIS
+Step 2: Submit your request in accessVIS

-Step 3: Collect your dependent's DS-2019
+Step 3: Receive your dependent's DS-2019

 Step 4: Your dependent must apply for a J-2 visa